MicrosoftDocs/windows-iotcore-docs/windows-iotcore/extend-your-app/CortanaOnIoTCore.md

 ms.author: artemz
 ms.date: 08/28/2017
 ms.topic: article
-description: Learn about how to enable Cortana on IoT Core.
+description: Learn how to use Cortana with IoT Core for your devices.
 keywords: windows iot, Cortana, voice, AI, digital assistant
 ---